-- 1. Appreciate the nature and content of Project Initiation Document - 2.
-Be able to prepare Project Initiation Document - 3.
-Be able to prepare a Project Design - 4.
-Distinguish between project design in the public and in the private sectors.
+- appreciate the nature and content of Project Initiation Document - prepare Project Initiation Document - prepare a Project Design - distinguish between project design in the public and in the private sectors.

-3.0.
-MAIN CONTENT 3.1.
-Steps in Project Initiation
+1.3.1 Steps in Project Initiation

 Projects are the cornerstone of all business activities in small companies.
 Government and firms must complete various projects to achieve their goals.
 Business owners and managers have only one attempt executing a project successfully.
 Hence, the process must be carefully thought out and planned.
 The initiation process in project management includes the necessary steps to getting the project launched.
 There are several key phases of the project management initiation process.